 Fancy a closer look?

-because reading magazines helps judge the best match with your work
+Because reading magazines helps judge the best match with your work

 in order to maximize publication opportunities.

-Information is posted virtually every day,
+Information is posted at regular intervals,

-regardless of what the date counter says, unless –
+regardless of what the date counter says

 Subs: £18/4 pa.
 Single issue: £5, all including p+p